Frequently Asked Questions

 Can this project count as my Hum Bio internship?

-Beginning with this year's cohort of Core students, the internship will be replaced with a capstone experience.
+The internship requirement has been replaced with a capstone experience.
 There are workshops associated with the HB-REX program that you can apply towards the workshop portion of your HumBio Practicum (HumBio 191).
+Learn more about the Capstone requirements by clicking on the Capstone tab in our website's navbar.

 Will HB-REX support an off-campus research project?